 Vaping: why kids are getting sucked in.

-According to Delaware Division of Public Health studies, E-cigarette use among Delaware adults is at about 4.5%*.
-But among young students, it is rising at an alarming rate, with those trying e-cigs (commonly called “vaping”) more than doubling from 6.3% in 2012 to 14.3% in 2014*.
+According to Delaware Division of Public Health studies, e-cigarette use among Delaware adults is at about 4 percent.
+But among Delaware high school students, it is rising at an alarming rate.
+High school students currently using e-cigs (commonly called “vaping”) rose to 23.5 percent in 2015.

-In 2015, the news was even more troubling.
-Among all Delaware high school students, 40.5% said they’ve used an electronic vapor product, either with or without nicotine.
-Of those students who’ve vaped, 62% say that have at some time tried or used regular cigarettes.
-And the Centers for Disease Control (CDC) confirms tobacco companies are targeting young vapers more than ever, with national e-cigarette ad spending rising from $6.4 million to $115 million between 2011 to 2014.
-In addition to tempting youth with candy-flavored products, they are also using marketing techniques that have been used to market regular cigarettes—youth-resonant themes such as rebellion and independence, glamour and sex, celebrity endorsements, and sports and music sponsorships.
+Also in 2015, 40.5 percent of Delaware high school students said they’ve used an electronic vapor product, either with or without nicotine.
+Of those students who’ve vaped, 62 percent say that they have at some point tried or used regular cigarettes.
+And the Centers for Disease Control and Prevention (CDC) confirms that tobacco companies are targeting young vapers more than ever, with national e-cigarette ad spending rising from $6.4 million to $115 million between 2011 and 2014.
+In addition to tempting youth with candy-flavored products, they are also using marketing techniques that have been used to market regular cigarettes — youth-resonant themes such as rebellion and independence, glamour and sex, celebrity endorsements, and sports and music sponsorships.

 Until recently, there has been no federal regulation regarding e-cigarette products and related paraphernalia.
-If your kids are vaping, or thinking about it, you need as much information as possible to dissuade them—from what chemicals and ingredients are really in e-cigarette liquid flavors and vapors to how to talk openly and honestly about the dangers and unknown dangers of vaping.
+If your kids are vaping, or thinking about it, you need as much information as possible to dissuade them — from what chemicals and ingredients are really in e-cigarette liquid flavors and vapors to how to talk openly and honestly about the dangers (known and unknown) of vaping.

-Delaware has embarked on a multi-media campaign aimed at preventing kids from becoming e-cig guinea pigs.
+In 2014, Delaware banned the sale of e-cigarettes to minors, and in 2015, Delaware’s Clean Indoor Air Act was expanded to include prohibiting the use of e-cigarettes and other electronic vapor devices in workplaces and indoor public places.
+Delaware has embarked on a multimedia campaign aimed at preventing kids from becoming e-cig guinea pigs.
 What you learn here can help you understand your child’s temptation to vape and how to address it.

 What’s in e-cigarettes?